|

 Preterists and other anti-dispensationalists also seem to argue that, as the NT sometimes makes an application to the Church of OT phraseology or language used of Israel (e.g., 1 Pet.
 2:9-10), therefore: (1) OT prophecies of Israel’s earthly Kingdom glory must not be taken literally, but should be interpreted mystically; (2) the Church is Israel; and (3) the Church displaces Israel and spiritually fulfills Israel’s OT prophecies of earthly Kingdom glory.

-In this connection, it should be also observed that the NT sometimes makes an application to the Church (or heavenly saints in Christ) of OT prophetic truth concerning Christ Himself (e.g., Rev. 2:26-27; Acts 13:47).
-By the same Preterist logic, should we conclude, therefore, that: (1) OT prophecies of Christ must not be taken literally, but should be interpreted mystically; (2) the Church is Christ; and (3) the Church displaces Christ and spiritually fulfills His OT prophecies?!
+In this connection, it should be also observed that the NT sometimes makes an application to the Church (or to individual heavenly saints in Christ) of OT prophetic truth concerning Christ Himself (e.g., Rev. 2:26-27; Acts 13:47).
+Thus, by the same logic, should we conclude, therefore, that: (1) OT prophecies of Christ must not be taken literally, but should be interpreted mystically; (2) the Church is Christ; and (3) the Church displaces Christ and spiritually fulfills His OT prophecies?!

 The OT speaks of Jewish supremacy over Gentiles within the future earthly kingdom; cf. Isa.
 2:2-3; 14:2; 45:14; 49:22-23; 54:3; 60:5, 9-10, 12, 14; 61:5; Deut.
 7:6; 10:15; 26:19; 28:1, 13.
 Is this literal or mystical?
 If mystical, what is its mystical import?
 What specific scriptures prove precisely its mystical meaning?
 Or are we cast upon the whims of unmitigated subjectivism?